Suresh-J15/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-This repository consists of the machine learning projects, I developed.
+This repository consists of some of my machine learning projects.